korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 - Applicants with regular/full-time jobs (R) tend to default less than others, which is expected.
-Self employed people (T) and the unlabeled category (““) tend to default more.
+Self employed people (T) and the unlabeled category with an empty string (““) tend to default more.
 However, the difference does not appear significant.

 ## 2. Data Pre-processing